 VENDORS TO ASK: PHOTOGRAPHER, HAIR & MAKEUP ARTIST

 Different times of the day require different vendors to take the lead, and usually the photographer gets to lead first.

-Before the guests even arrive, a lot has already happened, and you’re likely several hours into your photography coverage.
+Before the guests even arrive, I’ve been taking photos for hooouuurrrrss.
 Because so much of this time is centered around photography, it’s best to ask your photographer how much time to allow for each of the main events.

 I recommend this order of events:

 (If you are NOT doing a First Look)

 Extra Tip: Have the bridesmaids and Mother of the Bride get dressed before the bride, so they can look great standing around the bride as she gets ready.

 If you’re having trouble deciding what time your Ceremony should start, stop and read THIS BLOG POST!

 During the Ceremony, it’s up to YOU to decide the order of the events.
 There’s no rule book, so be creative and don’t feel like you need to stick to any traditions that don’t feel right.